JolijnErven/Goat_imputation_manuscript/validation_genotypes/README.md

 ### Usage
 You can use the following shell loop to create commands for all chromosomes and samples:
+The $TRUE parameter are the diploid calls created from the Variant_calling/run_variant_calling_filtering.sh

 ```bash
 for CHR in {1..29}; do